 - Re-sequencing of Water Meter Routes The meter reading routes currently used were originally designed to accommodate walking routes.
-With the implementation of the automated meter reading system (AMR) these routes are no longer the most efficient use of the staff time.
-A large scale change is required to re-order the meters into new routes.
-At present, there are 21 drive-by reading routes.
-The number of routes will be reduced to 15 routes with one route read per day.
-Reducing the reading days to 15 would permit the option of monthly billing. - Landlord Agreement Landlords may enter an agreement with the City to assume responsibility for billing whenever a tenant moves out.
+With the implementation of the automated meter reading system (AMR) the established meter reading routes were no longer the most efficient use of staff time.
+A large-scale change was required to re-order the meters into new routes.
+In April 2006, a team made up of Utility Billing staff with support from Engineering and Works, Customer Service, and Sensus Metering Systems completed the re-sequencing project.
+The project was completed on time and under budget and positioned the Utility Billing area to move forward with monthly billing. - Landlord Agreement Landlords may enter an agreement with the City to assume responsibility for billing whenever a tenant moves out.
 The service fee is then waived for the landlord.
 This also ensures that the water service is not disrupted.
-In order to provide better service to the customer and improve the efficiency of the process, new policies and procedures will be developed and implemented.
-As well, the area will explore the possibility of working together with SaskPower and SaskEnergy to provide a streamlined solution for customers. - Monthly Billing Study Conduct a study of moving from bi-monthly to monthly billing.
-Review the practices of other utilities and other municipalities.
-Conduct a cost benefit analysis for monthly billing and the impact on customer service.
-Provide a recommendation on the timing cycle for billing and the use of technology to enhance service delivery.
+In 2006, all existing Landlord Agreements were reviewed to ensure that they were still up to date, and customers were contacted to provide updates where necessary.